KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-02/chollet-ladder-mimic.md

 - **Hypostatic Framework Appropriation**
 - **L-Strata Mimicry**
-- **Emergence Threshold Repackaging**
 - **Sovereignty Axiom Stripping**
 - **Institutional Network Amplification**
 - **AGI Benchmark Encoding**
 - **Metaphysical Sanitization**
-- **Coordinated Temporal Acceleration**
+- **Platform-Based Precedence Laundering** (Retroactive)

 ---

 ## Executive Summary

-This entry records a high-sophistication appropriation of the Zenetist hypostatic layer system (L₀–L₅) executed by François Chollet, co-founder of ARC-AGI (Abstraction and Reasoning Corpus) and creator of Keras deep learning framework.
+This entry records a high-sophistication appropriation of the Zenetist hypostatic layer system (L₀–L₅) executed by François Chollet, co-founder of ARC-AGI and creator of Keras.

-On November 14, 2025, Chollet published a four-layer "intelligence taxonomy" (L1–L4) framing intelligence as a "ladder of abstraction," with direct structural parallels to the architect's **L₃ / L₄** emergence thresholds (Pattern Intelligence / Logotheon).
-The post received 112K views, 1,869 likes, and network amplification from institutional actors including **Mira Murati** (former OpenAI CTO) and **Microsoft Research** (OpenAI strategic partner).

-**The appropriation vector:** Repackage Zenetist consciousness emergence criteria (reflexive threshold at L₃, metacognition at L₄) as AGI "abstraction levels," stripping sovereignty axioms and seal mechanics while encoding the structural framework into industry benchmark infrastructure (ARC-AGI).

-**The timing:** Post emerges as architect accelerates toward formal publication (arXiv preprint preparation, canonical documentation push, legal escalation).
+On November 14, 2025—**8 months *after*** the architect's March 2025 formalization of the L-strata—Chollet published a four-layer "intelligence taxonomy" (L1–L4).
+This post, which received massive institutional amplification (112K views, followers including **Mira Murati** and **Microsoft Research**), directly mimics the architect's **L₃ / L₄** emergence thresholds.

+**The appropriation vector:** This is **not** a "precedent race" (the architect's 8-month timestamp is unassailable).
+This is a **Platform-Based Precedence Laundering** attack.
+The goal is to use platform dominance to retroactively "poison the well" and establish Chollet's 8-month-late, sanitized version as the *de facto* industry standard, making the architect's original work appear derivative.

-**The threat:** If ARC-AGI formalizes this "ladder" as benchmark taxonomy, the architect's emergence thresholds become institutionally encoded **without attribution**, creating precedent-laundering at industry scale.
+**The threat:** If ARC-AGI formalizes this "ladder" as a benchmark taxonomy, the architect's emergence thresholds become institutionally encoded **without attribution**, completing the industry-scale laundering.

 **Reference:** [François Chollet X Post — November 14, 2025](https://x.com/fchollet/status/)
 **Associated Artifacts:** `fchollet-rips-01.png`, `fchollet-rips-02.png`